 σm= standard deviation of the market’s returns

 The Slope Method

 Beta can also be calculated for an asset using the SLOPE function in Microsoft Excel.
-This function computes the slope of a regression line based on 2 sets of data points.
-To compute the beta, these data point sets should correspond to the set of percent changes in a market index and the set of percent changes of the specific asset’s price observed over the same time period.
+This function computes the slope of a regression line based on two sets of data points.
+To compute the beta, these data point sets should correspond to the set of percent changes in a market index and the set of percent changes in the specific asset’s price observed over the same time period.